narfindustries/llm-tests-langsec/README.md

+> **Disclaimer:** This is a research prototype.
+The code and data in this repository are provided as-is, without any warranty or guarantee of correctness.
+Use at your own risk.

 # How Effective are LLMs at Generating Accurate Data Descriptions?

 We tasks 7 LLMs with producing specifications for 20 data formats. `results/` contains the generated files---without any annotations on whether these files compile.